-SUMMARY: The Chief Operations & Compliance Officer is directly responsible for the day-to-day operations of all First Choice Community Health Centers (FCCHC) medical and dental sites.
-The COCO is a member of the Senior Management Team and is also responsible for directing key areas related to operations, performance management, compliance and quality, business development, strategic and financial planning, as well as special projects.
+SUMMARY: The Director of Administration & Compliance (DAC) is directly responsible for the day-to-day operations of all First Choice Community Health Centers (FCCHC) medical and dental sites.
+The DAC is a member of the Senior Management Team and is also responsible for directing key areas related to operations, performance management, compliance and quality, business development, strategic and financial planning, as well as special projects.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
 Other duties may be assigned.

 - Responsible for performance of each First Choice Sites, as measured by site-level performance indicators and targets;